Azithromycin Eye drops, solution

-This medicine is used in the eye.
+This medicine is only for use in the eye.
 Follow the directions on the prescription label.
-Wash your hands before and after use.
-Tilt your head back slightly.
-Pull your lower eyelid down gently to form a pouch.
-Do not touch the tip of the dropper to your eye, fingertips, or other surface.
+Wash hands before and after use.
+Try not to touch the tip of the dropper to any surface, including your eye.
+Tilt your head back slightly and pull your lower eyelid down with your index finger to form a pouch.
 Squeeze the prescribed number of drops into the pouch.
 Close the eye gently to spread the drops.
-Use your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Use all of your medicine as directed even if you think your are better.
+Your vision may blur for a few minutes.
+Use your doses at regular intervals.
+Do not use your medicine more often than directed.
+Finish the full course that is prescribed even if you think your condition is better.
 Do not skip doses or stop your medicine early.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children and infants for selected conditions, precautions do apply.
+While this drug may be prescribed for children as young as 1 year old for selected conditions, precautions do apply.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue